GregSchiemer/SatGam/README.md

 # Phonehenge

 This project renders a synchronised multiplayer interface using ES6 canvas animation and gesture-triggered audio synthesised via Csound WebAssembly.
-It was designed principally for performing microtonal music created by the developer.
+It was designed principally to perform microtonal music created by the developer, specifically *Phonehenge* by *Greg Schiemer*.
 The UI is designed for a portrait-mode mobile screen (`390×844`) and shared between:

 - **Lead player** (`leader.html`) — lead player starts animation by tapping clock
 - **Consort** (`consort.html`) — all players trigger sounds by tapping sprites enabled by the animation
-- Both versions display the same 25-phone layout and interactive clock
+- Both versions display the same 25-key layout and interactive clock

 ## Features